Are you struggling with service of process in China?

 As with all serves, we need the name and address of the party to be served.
 This applies to both companies and individuals.

 If the receiving party is an individual, then a photograph of them is certainly a great help.
 Any form of identity document can also be of help.
 Finally, we require the papers that are to be served!
-If original documents are to be served, please allow a couple of extra days for the papers to reach us.
+If you need original documents to be served, please allow a couple of extra days for you to send the papers to us.

 Who conducts HKPS China Serves?